antzm/data-science/statistics-intro.md

 Continuing with our analysis, the more estimators we calculate, the more contraints we impose to our data and for this reason we lose more degrees of freedom.

+For example, when we calculate the variance we divide not with the number of observations, which is n, but with n-1 as we already lost 1 degree of freedom while calculating the mean.

 Thus, the more degrees of freedom we have in our analysis, the better, because this means that our sample is a better representation of the population.

 *[Index](#Probability-and-Statistics---Main-Concepts)*